aerovulpe/aerovulpe.github.io/resume.md

 ## WORK EXPERIENCE

-**Software Developer,** Vena Solutions.
-June 2 016 – Present

-- Built an OAuth 2.0 authorization server for our internal customer monitoring service utilizing Spring.
-- Implemented an Excel Formula compiler targeting the JVM to deliver a highly performant, powerful, but familiar data transformation tool for our customers.
-- Built a Kubernetes based microservice framework to enable feature developers to easily create and deploy services from our chassis, handling boilerplate logic, inter-service communication and deployment concerns.
-- Architected and implemented a Spring Boot microservice to gather business critical insights from customer Excel spreadsheets, deployed on Kubernetes, using the framework I built.

 **CTO (Co-founder),** Herzberg Labs.
 March 2017 – Present

 - Designed, architected and built Howdi, a clustered geospatial social network deployed on the AWS cloud